Destiny-01/ICP-storychain/README.md

-# 2023 ICP Fully-On-Chain Hackathon Project:
+# 2023 ICP "Fully-On-Chain" Hackathon Project:

 Taleblox is a dapp on ICP  where users may collaboratively create and illustrate unique stories with AI assistance and NFT arts.